ashiklom/pecan.book/Adding-an-Ecosystem-Model.md

 ## Define MODEL_TYPE

 The first step is to create a new MODEL_TYPE by selecting on Runs > Model Type and then clicking on _New Model Type_.
-The model type should be identical to the MODEL package name.
+The model type should be identical to the MODEL package name (see Interface Module below) and is case sensitive.

 ## MACHINE